balanced/balanced-docs/overview/rev1/guides/orders/refund.rst

 .. snippet:: order-debits-fetch

-Determine which debits you wish to refund and refund them.
+Determine which debits you wish to refund and refund each of them.

 .. snippet:: debit-refund